astromerik/big-city-golf/README.md

 1. Log in to my Heroku
 2. Click on "new" in the top right corner and choose "create new app"
 3. Choose the name of the application and set "Region" to Europe.
 Click "Create app"
-4. Go to settings and add the config vars PORT (5000) and IP (0.0.0.0)
-5. Login on Heroku through the CLI in your IDE.
+4. Login on Heroku through the CLI in your IDE.
-6. Add the project as a master branch
+5. Add the project as a master branch
-7. Push to Heroku (git push)
+6. Push to Heroku (git push)

 For Heroku to be able to run the app a Procfile and a requirements.txt must be created which is done in the IDE.
 After connected and deployed on Heroku, when pushing the workspace to Github 'git push origin master' was used.